x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/deployment-ref/ms-exch-setupreadiness-mitigationscloudendpointunreachable.md

 ::: moniker-end

-The functionality to check and download mitigations needs outbound connectivity to the Mitigation Service Cloud endpoint.
+The functionality to check and download mitigations requires outbound connectivity to the Mitigation Service Cloud endpoint.
 Without this connectivity, the EM service can’t function, which can pose a security risk.
-We recommend enabling connectivity with the Mitigation Service Cloud endpoint from the computer on which Exchange Server is installed for the EM service to function correctly.
+Enable connectivity with the Mitigation Service Cloud endpoint from the computer on which Exchange Server is installed for the EM service to function correctly.

 |Required|Address|Port|